 Option 1: Section 24-21-630(2)(l), C.R.S. indicates that even if quorum is met, the board cannot act unless at least 4 members vote in favor, regardless of attendance.

-Per section 24-21-630(2)(l), C.R.S., no business of the Board shall be transacted except at a regular , special or emergency meeting at which a quorum consisting of at least a majority of the total membership of the Board is present.
+Per section 24-21-630(2)(l), C.R.S., no business of the Board shall be transacted except at a regular , special, or emergency meeting at which a quorum consisting of at least a majority of the total membership of the Board is present.

 Any final action or determination of the Board shall require the affirmative vote of a majority of all the members of the Board; provided that a smaller number may meet and adjourn to some other time and place or until a quorum shall be present.

-Option 2: Section 24-21-630(2)(j), C.R.S.
-VERSION indicates that once quorum is met, only a simple majority of whoever is in the room can decide the issue.

-Per section 24-21-630(2)(j), C.R.S., no business of the Board shall be transacted except at a regular, special or emergency meeting at which a quorum consisting of at least a majority of the total membership of the Board is present.

-Any final action or determination of the Board shall require the affirmative vote of a majority of all the members of the Board present; provided that a smaller number may meet and adjourn to some other time and place or until a quorum shall be present.

 Section 5.
 Minutes